at Georgetown Café 7:00-9:00

 Location: 15 S. King St.

 - 6:00-1:00 Live Music.
-King's Tavern and Wine Bar is hosting locally acclaimed Andy Hawk and his Train Wreck Endings band from 6-8:30, consisting of local music legends, the Bordelon Brothers and Tom Allen on drums.
-Afterward, from 9-1am, it is open mike night featuring a wide array of musicians.
+King's Tavern and Wine Bar is hosting locally acclaimed Andy Hawk and his Train Wreck Endings band from 6-8:30, consisting of several local music legends, such as the Bordelon Brothers and Tom Allen on drums.
+Afterward, from 9-1am, it's open mike night featuring a wide array of musicians.

 Location: 19 S. King St.

 - 6:00-9:00 Antique Open House.
 Leesburg Antique Emporium is hosting an open house with special deals and refreshments.